-We have built a new production site in Changping District, Beijing, which comprises a new filling and packaging line that complies with the new PRC GMP standards, EV71 production facilities and a warehouse.
-The EV71 vaccine production line has a designed annual capacity of 20 million doses and was granted the GMP certificate in January 2016.
+We have built a new production site in Changping District, Beijing, which consists of a new filling and packaging line that complies with the new PRC GMP standards, EV71 production facilities and a warehouse.
+The EV71 vaccine production line has a designed annual capacity of 20 million doses and was granted the GMP certificate in January 2016 for five years.
+Our upstream production facilities of Sabin IPV were built in Changping in 2017 with expected annual production capacity of 20 million doses.

 Our production site in Sinovac Dalian focuses on the research, development, manufacturing and commercialization of live-attenuated vaccines, such as varicella, mumps and combination vaccines containing measles, mumps, rubella, and/or varicella.
-Sinovac Dalian has received its GMP certificate (2010 version) from the CFDA for its mumps vaccine in September 2012 and launched mumps vaccine, its first commercial product in late 2012.
-The production line for the varicella vaccine is under construction.
+Sinovac Dalian received its GMP certificate (2010 version) from NMPA for its mumps vaccine in September 2012 and launched mumps vaccine, its first commercial product, in late 2012.
+The renewed GMP certificate issued by Food and Drug Administration of Liaoning Province was obtained on February 13, 2018, which will remain valid until February 12, 2023.
+The Second Amendment to the PRC Pharmaceutical Administration Law became effective on December 1, 2019, according to which the GMP and GSP certification system has been abolished.
+The application for GMP and GSP certification are no longer be accepted.
+The manufacturers are required to apply for and obtain a production license.
+Our varicella vaccine production line was inspected by NMPA and a production license was granted in December 2019.

 Each of our subsidiaries has its own quality assurance departments.
-The quality assurance department of each subsidiary plays a role to supervise the R&D, manufacturing, procurement, quality control, sales and marketing, logistics and plant construction of its own subsidiary under the guidance of relating regulations and guidelines.
-Regular trainings or seminars are organized among quality assurance departments of each subsidiary to share and exchange knowledge and experiences.
+The quality assurance department of each subsidiary plays a role to supervise the R&D, manufacturing, procurement, quality control, sales and marketing, logistics and plant construction of each subsidiary under the guidance of the relating regulations and guidelines.
+Regular training or seminars are organized among quality assurance departments of each subsidiary to share and exchange knowledge and experiences.

 Sinovac has built a pharmacovigilance system.
 Pharmacovigilance system includes organization structure, documentation, working procedures and SOPs.
-The organization structure indicates staff and relevant responsibilities.
-According to requirements of authorities, we report the severe Adverse Event Following Immunization, or AEFI, in time and regularly.
-We summarize and analyze all safety information coming from post-marketing surveillance, phase IV clinical trials, safety studies and literatures, to make the risk-benefit evaluation annually, and to submit the PSUR (Periodic Safety Update Reports) to authorities regularly.
-Meanwhile, we are required to assist authorities to investigate on the AEFIs and provide the information as required.
+The organization structure indicates staff organization and their relevant duties and responsibilities.
+According to the requirements of the regulatory authorities, we regularly report the severe Adverse Event Following Immunization ("AEFI") in time.
+We summarize and analyze safety information coming from post-marketing surveillance, phase IV clinical trials, safety studies and literatures, and to submit the Periodic Safety Update Reports to the regulatory authorities regularly.
+Meanwhile, we are also required to assist the regulatory authorities to investigate on the AEFIs and provide related information as required.